smart-data-models/dataModel.WifiNetwork/AccessPoint/doc/spec.md

         model: http://schema.org/Text
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     category:
       description: "Sensor: A device that detects and responds to events or changes in the physical environment such as light, motion, or temperature changes. https://w3id.org/saref#Sensor. actuator : A device responsible for moving or controlling a mechanism or system. https://w3id.org/saref#Actuator.
 Meter : A device built to accurately detect and display a quantity in a form readable by a human being.
 Partially defined by SAREF.
 HVAC : Heating, Ventilation and Air Conditioning (HVAC) device that provides indoor environmental comfort. https://w3id.org/saref#HVAC.
 Network : A device used to connect other devices in a network, such as hub, switch or router in a LAN or Sensor network. (https://w3id.org/saref#Network.
 Multimedia : A device designed to display, store, record or play multimedia content such as audio, images, animation, video.
-Enum:'actuator, beacon, endgun, HVAC, implement, irrSection, irrSystem, meter, multimedia, network, sensor'"
+Enum:'actuator, beacon, endgun, HVAC, implement, irrSection, irrSystem, meter, multimedia, network, sensor'.
+Raw category will be deprecated use deviceCategory instead to avoid conflict with other aqttributes named category"
       items:
         enum:
           - actuator